Angela F. Braly

-Robert L. Koch II, Evansville, is president and chief executive officer of Koch Enterprises, Inc., world leaders in the production of aluminum and magnesium die castings, sealants and adhesives, the design and construction of industrial paint finishing systems and other products and services.
+Robert L. Koch II, Evansville, is chairman of Koch Enterprises, Inc., world leaders in the production of aluminum and magnesium die castings, sealants and adhesives, the design and construction of industrial paint finishing systems and other products and services.
 He is a member of the board and past chair of the University of Evansville Board of Trustees, the Indiana Chamber of Commerce and the Indiana Business-Higher Education Forum.
 Among his civic involvement, he was chairman of the 1998 United Way Campaign of Southwestern Indiana and co-founder and director of the Community Alliance Foundation and the Vanderburgh Community Foundation for Southwestern Indiana.

 James C. Marcuccilli